 Modern credentialing relies on more than just faxes and phone calls.
 The best services use sophisticated software to streamline workflows, track applications in real-time, and ensure accuracy.
 Ask about the technology they use to manage the process.
 Do they offer a portal where you can check the status of your applications?
 How do they ensure all your provider data is secure and up-to-date?
 A partner that invests in technology is a partner that invests in efficiency and accuracy, which ultimately benefits your practice by reducing errors and speeding up enrollment.
 This tech-forward approach is a key part of effective practice management.

-Key Questions to Ask a Potential Credentialing Partner
+Questions to Ask Before You Hire a Credentialing Partner

 Think of this as an interview.
 You’re hiring a partner for a critical role in your practice’s financial health, and asking the right questions upfront can save you from major headaches down the road.
 Before you sign any contracts, make sure you get clear answers to these essential questions.